 Postgres has two mechanisms for backups:

-- Logical backups contain the raw data in a more portable format (a set of SQL statements such as
+- Logical backups contain the raw data as a set of SQL statements such as

 Read more about the difference between and logical and physical backups here.